Igniting Communities

 This project is building culturally informed drought preparedness and social resilience through community events facilitated by Firesticks Alliance and Aboriginal organisations across southern Lutruwita/Tasmania.

-By engaging the community to gather and learn about cultural burning from Tasmanian Aboriginal people, NRM South is facilitating connectivity within communities, and supporting Tasmanian Aboriginal communities to express and practice culture through land management practice and discussion.
+By engaging the community to gather and learn about cultural burning from Tasmanian Aboriginal people, NRM South is facilitating connectivity within communities, and supporting the Tasmanian Aboriginal community to express and practice culture through land management practice and discussion.

 Our Approach

-Facilitated by Firesticks Alliance and Tasmanian Aboriginal organisations, this project is;
+Facilitated by Firesticks Alliance and the Tasmanian Aboriginal community, this project is;

-• Supporting Aboriginal communities to express and practice culture through land management practice and discussion.
+- Supporting the Tasmanian Aboriginal community to express and practice culture through land management practice and discussion.

 PROJECT PILLARS IGNITING COMMUNITY